opencontainers/image-spec/layer.md

 .wh.b
 ```

-Note that regardless of the path being deleted, the whiteout file is of regular filetype in the archive.
+Note that regardless of the path being deleted, the whiteout file is a regular file in the archive.

 Implementations SHOULD generate layers such that the whiteout files appear before sibling directory entries.